 Solar eclipse's shadowy details

-On the average, the length of the moon's shadow at new moon is 232,100 miles (373,530 km), and the distance to the nearest point of the Earth's surface 234,900 miles (378,030 km).
-This means that when the moon passes directly in front of the sun, its shadow will usually miss the Earth by some 2,800 miles (4,500 km) and the eclipse will merely be annular, with a dazzling ring of sunlight still visible around the moon's silhouette.
-[How Solar Eclipses Work (Infographic)]
+On the average, the length of the moon's shadow at new moon is 232,100 miles (373,530 km), and the moon's distance to the Earth's surface is, on average, 234,900 miles (378,030 km).
+This means that when the moon passes directly in front of the sun, it the lunar disk will appear slightly smaller than the disk of the sun, and skywatchers will witness what's known as an annular eclipse, with a dazzling ring of sunlight still visible around the moon's silhouette.

 Of course total solar eclipses do occur, because the new moon’s distance can vary between 217,730 miles (350,400 km) and 247,930 miles (399,000 km) from the Earth’s surface, on account of the moon’s elliptical orbit.

 So now, let's return to our original question: How often a total eclipse can be seen from a specific point on the Earth's surface?